-- Driver airbag (p.
-34)

 - Passenger airbag (p.
-34)

-- Inflatable Curtain (IC) (p.
-38)
+34) - General information on child safety (p.
+45)

 Inflatable Curtain (IC)

 The inflatable curtain helps to prevent the driver and passengers from striking their heads on the inside of the car during a collision.

 Inflatable curtain IC (Inflatable Curtain) is part of the SIPS system (p.
 37) and the airbag system (p.
 33).
 It is fitted along both sides of the headlining and helps protect the driver and passengers in the car's outer seats.
 A sufficiently violent collision trips the sensors and the inflatable curtain is inflated.